 - Upright ears

-Since the size isn’t an issue, you won’t need much space to adequately house a Pomeranian.
+Since the size isn’t an issue, you won’t need much space to house a Pomeranian adequately.
 They do well even in apartments and no yards.
 However, that doesn’t mean you can calm down their feisty natures without tiring them out.
 So, take them outside each day and let them explore what surrounds them.

 Additionally, novices should know the Pomeranian breed is suspicious of strangers.
 Be prepared for them to start barking when they come across someone they don’t know.
 Our advice would be to get them to begin training from an early age.